Stripes (film): Critical response

-Stripes was well received by critics and audiences.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 41 reviews, with a rating average of 6.8/10.
-The website's critical consensus reads: "A raucous military comedy that features Bill Murray and his merry cohorts approaching the peak of their talents."
+Stripes was well received by most critics.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 67% based on 119 reviews, with a rating average of 6.4/10.
+The website's critical consensus reads: "Stripes turns its well-worn premise into an irreverent showcase for Bill Murray's comic instincts, pairing sharp one-liners and gleeful anarchy with enough charm to overcome its uneven execution."
 On Metacritic the film has a weighted average score of 68 out of 100 based on 14 critics, indicating "generally favorable reviews".

 In his Chicago Sun-Times review, Roger Ebert praised it as "an anarchic slob movie, a celebration of all that is irreverent, reckless, foolhardy, undisciplined, and occasionally scatological.
 It's a lot of fun."
 Janet Maslin of The New York Times called it "a lazy but amiable comedy" and praised Murray for achieving "a sardonically exaggerated calm that can be very entertaining".

 Gary Arnold, in his review for The Washington Post, wrote, "Stripes squanders at least an hour belaboring situations contradicted from the outset by Murray's personality.
 The premise and star remain out of whack until the rambling, diffuse screenplay finally struggles beyond basic training."
 Time wrote, "Stripes will keep potential felons off the streets for two hours.
 Few people seem to be asking, these days, that movies do more."